Pub Date: December 1989

 Beneath her sophisticated airs, Stacey is still a wild girl at heart and will not be dominated into marriage.
 Ben is no card-carrying feminist, and he tries his cave-man best to reign in Stacey’s wild temper.
 Will these two crazy kids ever admit to their mutual lusts and come to an agreement?

 Final Analysis of Wildcat

-Maybe it’s best to keep treasured books in your memory so as not to spoil them by looking at them with jaded, aged eyes.
-So I won’t be rereading this one anytime soon, even though in my mind this still exists as a fantastic 5-star romance because I loved the OTT drama.
+Sometimes it’s best to keep treasured books in memory to avoid spoiling them by looking at them with jaded, aged eyes.
+Happily, such is not the case with Wildcat.
+It’s as fun on rereading as it was the first time around.
+This is, for me, a fantastic 5-star romance because I loved the OTT drama.